rhmau1/praktikum_alsd/pertemuan1/laporanP1.md

 ## 2.2.1.
 Perulangan

-The solution is implemented in perulangan.java, and below is screenshot of the result.
+The solution is implemented in Perulangan.java, and below is screenshot of the result.

 ![Screenshot](../img/p1/img2.png)